opendocsg/slw-judgments-backfill/2014_SGCA_26/report.md

 101    On the one hand, O 2 r 1 recognises the need for some indulgence to be shown to a party who is in default of the Rules.
 If undue emphasis is placed on compliance with procedural requirements, there may be cases in which substantive justice may be undermined.
 However, the due administration of justice also requires that objections to an irregular step be made without undue delay.
 A party who is aware of an irregularity should not sit by and do nothing before raising an objection late in the day.

 102    It is clear that O 2 r 1 clearly does not confer upon a party an unlimited right to breach the Rules in cases where his opponent does not object.
-In _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ [2008] 1 SLR(R) 757 at [35], we observed that _prima facie_ , the Rules are meant to be complied with.
+In _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ <span class="citation">[2008] 1 SLR(R) 757</span> at [35], we observed that _prima facie_ , the Rules are meant to be complied with.
 We reiterate that principle here.
 Although non-compliance with the Rules does not render a nullity, any step that might have been taken, it nonetheless is _irregular_ and the party in breach is generally obliged to take steps to regularise the position.

 103    There is thus plainly a tension between the need to ensure compliance with the Rules and the need to ensure that objections are made in a timely manner.
 The question then relates to how a balance can and ought to be struck.
 This was the issue before the House of Lords in _Roebuck v Mungovin_ [1994] 2 AC 224 (“ _Roebuck_ ”).